stanleyhon/cse-helpme/README.md

-If you want to help others in the labs, register the courses you can help with and anyone needing help with those courses will send you a popup notifying you of where they are and other useful information.
+If you want to help others in the labs, register the courses you can help with and anyone needing help with those courses will send you a popup notifying you of which lab machine they are at and other useful information.

 ## Detail